Skip to content

 Alberta Class 7 Knowledge Test Practice

-The Alberta written knowledge test has 30 questions and requires a 83% score to pass.
+The Alberta Class 7 Knowledge Test has 30 questions and requires a 83% score to pass.
 Use these free practice tests to study the rules of the road, traffic signs, and Alberta-specific laws before your appointment.

 HOW WE HELP YOU PREPARE